Tuesday, April 25, 2017

 Addams Family theme tune by Vic Wizzy (converted Peter)

-The Atari ST is a computer with a huge public domain library, be it games, programs, utilities, and much more.
-In fact, our archive proves just how popular the ST was for both users and those creative folk with the talent to code and create art or music.
-This is what I love about the Atari ST and is something I've yet to "feel" from a modern computer.
+The Atari ST is a computer with a huge public domain library, be it games, programs, utilities, etc. In fact, our archive proves how popular the ST was for both users and creative folk with the talent to code and create art or music.
+This is what I love about the Atari ST and something I've yet to "feel" from a modern computer.

-Believe it or not, looking at the screenshots, Hoog is a shareware platformer released in 1994 by MP Lord - yes he of Droid fame.
-It's incredible to look at and feels quite similar to Creatures but with more of a puzzle theme.
-There are also elements that reminded me of Sleepwalker and Lemmings but whether or not that's a good thing I'll leave it for you to decide.
+Believe it or not, Hoog is a shareware platformer released in 1994 by MP Lord - yes he of Droid fame.
+It's incredible to look at and feels similar to Creatures but with more of a puzzle theme.
+Some elements reminded me of Sleepwalker and Lemmings but whether or not that's a good thing I'll leave you to decide.

 Okay, I think that's enough reading for the moment!
 How about some sexy screenshots to whet your appetite...